CMSgov/bcda-static-site/production/technical_userguide.md

 ZmY0OGE1MzdiNTFkYzVkNzgzNGJmNDY2NDE2YTcxNmJkNDUwOGU5MDRh"
 ```

-**Option 2, which does only requires you to submit your clientId and secret**
+**Option 2, which takes advantage of cURL's ability to base-64 encode your clientId and secret**

 Format: